 - Surgical site infection: You may enter the hospital for a planned surgery, or you may enter through the Emergency Department.
 Throughout your journey in the healthcare system, you are repeatedly exposed to stronger-than-average germs that reside in all areas of the healthcare environment.
 Surgery can introduce infection into your body, or weaken your immune system so that it is unable to fight back against infectious agents picked up in the hospital.

 - Devices and equipment: Equipment like respirators, catheters, and tools that are not properly sanitized between patients are easy routes to infection in a hospital.

 - The healthcare environment: By nature, hospitals, hospital workers, patients, and visitors deposit, spread, and share infection and illness.

 Along with infection control and hospital hygiene, antibiotic stewardship is an important part of reducing multi-drug resistant infections in the EU and the US.
 The CDC notes the goals of effective antibiotic stewardship as:

 - Decrease the number and severity of HAIs

 Around the world, there is significant work to be done to reduce death and disease from antibiotic-resistant germs.
 Here at home, if you are discharged from a hospital stay with a severe, healthcare-associated infection, speak with an attorney with experience in medical negligence.

 If you suffer a severe HAI, our injury attorneys can help

-With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor and Staton, P.A. is well-known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
+With offices in Baltimore, Maryland, and Washington, DC, the law firm of Schochor, Staton, Goldberg, and Cardea, P.A. is well-known for its compassionate, successful legal representation on behalf of those who suffer medical injury or wrongful death.
 If you or a loved one has suffered significant medical harm, contact us today or call 410-234-1000 to schedule a free consultation concerning your case.